Seamind’s products sit on top of one shared data model. Understand these concepts once and they carry across the whole platform.

 Products and pillars

-SeaMind OS is organized into products grouped by intelligence pillar.
-Each organization has access to the products included in their plan.
+Seamind OS is organized into products grouped by intelligence pillar.
+Each organization has access to the products in its plan.
+Some data is shared across every product — organizations, ships, and people — while other data is product-specific, like courses (Learn) or certificates (Crew).

 Shared resources